 In this case, olin returns the entire input string that was sent by the browser, with & added to the front.
-It can be very informative to see what that input string really looks like.
+When you are debugging it can be very informative to see what that input string really looks like.
 For example: